vega/vega/packages/vega-scenegraph/README.md

 Renderers and event handlers for Vega's [mark-based](https://github.com/vega/vega/wiki/Marks) scenegraph.
 This module supports both pixel-based (canvas) and vector graphics (SVG) output.
 Renderers can either (re-)draw a complete scene or perform incremental re-rendering for a set of provided "dirty" items.
 A fast SVG string renderer is also provided to generate static SVG outside the browser environment.

 The [node-canvas](https://github.com/Automattic/node-canvas) library is used for server-side canvas rendering and bounds calculation.
 Node-canvas requires the native Cairo graphics library and compiles native code as part of the installation process.
 In some instances this may result in installation hiccups.
-Should you run into issues, you are likely to quickly resolve them more quickly if you first search for help regarding node-canvas (as opposed to vega-scenegraph) installation.
+Should you run into issues, you are likely to resolve them more quickly if you first search for help regarding node-canvas (as opposed to vega-scenegraph) installation.

 ### Scenegraph Definition